tingletech/moon-phase/README.md

 http://www.ben-daglish.net/moon.shtml
 http://www.ben-daglish.net/lunar/lunar.js
 "A little while ago the task of calculating lunar phases came to mind.
 After investigating the various algorithms out there, I collected together this little bunch, (mainly wrapped inside complete 'show all the phases for a year' programs), and hacked them about a bit to work nicely with Javascript .
 They are presented here for your edification, delight and ripping off."

+This javascript was modified into a function that is a number between 0 and 1 representing how far through the lunar cycle we are.
+0 and 1 are both new moons, 0.5 is the full moon.

 Background image of stars